InspiryThemes/realhomes-docs/docs/how-to-setup-vacation-rentals.md

 !!! info "Important Information"

     Vacation Rentals booking system is introduced in RealHomes version {== **3.12.0** ==}.
-Before you start setting it up, ensure RealHomes theme `version 3.12.0` and all latest required plugins are installed and activated.
-To set it up please follow the guide given below.
+Before you start setting it up, ensure you have followed the [Installation](installation-and-activation.md) guide with the latest theme package files.

 ### **Installation**
 You would need to install **RealHomes Vacation Rentals** plugin.
 Go to the **Dashboard > RealHomes > Plugins** and click on the *Install Now* button of the *RealHomes Vacation Rentals* plugin card.